LEAD TRAINING FAQS

 HOW MANY SAMPLES SHOULD BE SUBMITTED TO THE LAB FOR CLEARANCE FOR A PROJECT IN 5 ROOMS?

-13 samples plus 1 blank for a renovation clearance Floor, Windowsill, Window Trough from each room (12, if each room has these) and outside work area sample (1) and a blank (1).
+13 samples plus 1 blank for a renovation clearance Floor, Windowsill and Window Trough from each room (12, if each room has these) and outside work area sample (1) and a blank (1).
 13 samples + 1 Blank

 CAN A RENOVATOR CLEAR HIS OWN PROJECTS?
 HOW?

-Yes, a Renovator can conduct post renovation evaluation on his/her own projects but there needs to be sufficient training before the clearance can be done.
-The dust wipe testing needs to be performed by a person who has successfully completed the EPA Dust Sampling Technician certification, a one day course presented by an EPA accredited trainer.
-EPA certified Inspectors and Risk Assessors can also serve as this role.
+Yes, a Renovator can conduct a post-renovation evaluation on his/her own projects, but sufficient training is needed before the clearance can be done.
+The dust wipe testing needs to be performed by someone who has successfully completed the EPA Dust Sampling Technician certification, a one-day course presented by an EPA-accredited trainer.
+EPA-certified Inspectors and Risk Assessors can also serve in this role.